- Oregon Legislation

 - Act FAQ

 The Oregon Association of REALTORS® is involved in policy and politics to safeguard your business and help protect the American dream of homeownership.
 Through actively engaging in the legislative process, REALTORS® are able to protect private property rights and maintain housing affordability.
+The policy positions of OAR are guided by the 2019-20 Legislative Policies adopted by the Board of Directors.

 Are you interested in helping advocate for homeownership?
 Text “REALTORS” to 30644!